fritzfeger/groove-modeler-website/index.md

 ## Modeling Groove With Sonic Pi

-At this place a documentation about [Groove Modeler](https://github.com/fritzfeger/groove-modeler) is about to happen...
+At this place a documentation about [Groove Modeler](https://github.com/fritzfeger/groove-modeler) is about to happen... for now, please look at the comments in the code after installing Sonic Pi, copying the code in any one .rb file to a free buffer and hitting run.